makinenvilma/food-reviews/README.md

 Not done yet:

-- SQLite only.
-Fine for one person, not for anything hosted.
+- SQLite only, which is fine locally but not for hosting.
 - No tests. `blog/tests.py` is still the file Django generated.
-- Interface texts are written straight into the templates as `{% if is_en %}` checks instead of proper Django translations.
-It works, but it gets clumsy fast.
+- Interface texts are written straight into the templates as `{% if is_en %}` checks instead of proper Django translations, which does not scale to more strings.
 - No `.gitignore`, so the database and all uploaded images are committed to the repo.
-- `pyproject.toml` in the root is leftover Poetry boilerplate from something else and has nothing to do with the site.
+- `pyproject.toml` in the root is leftover Poetry boilerplate and is unrelated to the site.

 ## Tech